 SecurLock Predict was implemented for Credit Card in 2017 and implemented for Debit Card in 2018, both remain operational.
 Any changes to the model are typically driven by evolving business requirements, regulatory updates or observed performance deviations.

 3. High level summary of Audit and Regulatory Exam Result Model Inherent Risk Rating (IRR): The preliminary model inherent risk rating (Model-IRR) is assigned as LOW, based on a materiality threshold of less than 5%.

-Model Owner’s Assessment: The model owner’s assessment of the preliminary Model -IRR remains unchanged in the expert and management overlay areas, supported by the MRM group’s LOW rating.